-Richmond mayor orders prompt removal of Confederate statues
+Richmond orders removal of Confederate statues on city land

 RICHMOND, Va.
-(AP) — Richmond Mayor Levar Stoney on Wednesday ordered the immediate removal of all Confederate statues in the city, saying he was using his emergency powers to speed up the healing process for the former capital of the Confederacy amid weeks of protests over police brutality and racial injustice.
+(AP) — Richmond Mayor Levar Stoney on Wednesday ordered the immediate removal of all Confederate statues on city land, saying he was using his emergency powers to speed up the healing process for the former capital of the Confederacy amid weeks of protests over police brutality and racial injustice.

 Work crews began removing a statue of Gen. Stonewall Jackson early Wednesday afternoon.
 Flatbed trucks and other equipment were also spotted at several other Confederate monuments along Richmond’s famed Monument Avenue.

-Note: This story has been edited to correct that the mayor has ordered all Confederate statues removed from city land, not all Confederate statues in the city.